microsoft/ELL/docs/tutorials/Importing-models/index.md

 [Windows] activate py36
 ```

-We recommend using Curl to download files.
+Curl provides an easy way to download files.
 If Curl isn't installed in your Anaconda environment, install it as follows.

 ```shell
 conda install curl